You should soften your water because it can prevent a lot of residential and commercial headaches if you live in an area with hard water.

 Why is hard water a problem?

-Hard water, particularly when it is heated, forms calcium carbonate or scale, a mineral deposit that builds up in pipes and appliances, not to mention on your hair and skin.
+Hard water, particularly when heated, forms calcium carbonate, also known as scale.
+This mineral deposit builds up in pipes and appliances, not to mention on your hair and skin.

 What is softened water?